Resistance Training For Golf – The Fountain of Youth

 As we age we lose motor neurons.
 They are maintained quite consistently up until age 60, but between age 60-90 there is a 70% reduction.
 When a motor neurons dies, the muscle fibres it innervated become orphaned.
 Surviving motor neurons partially re-innervate with these abandoned muscle fibres, which leads to an increase in the amount of muscle fibres connected to each motor neuron, but a decrease in the number of overall motor units.
 As we age type II muscle fibres (the big, strong and powerful ones) become denervated (disconnected) and become reinnervated by slow motor units (the smaller weaker ones) (6).
 This is important because type II muscle fibre CSA is predictive of muscle strength in elderly men (7).

-3) Changes In Protein Metabolism:
+Changes In Protein Metabolism

 Muscle mass is governed by muscle protein synthesis (muscle building) and muscle protein breakdown.
 Muscle protein synthesis which is crucial for maintaining or gaining muscle mass can be stimulated by resistance training and amino acid (protein) intake.
 Elderly muscles are less responsive to such stimuli and therefore may require higher levels of protein in the diet (20-30g per meal suggested) and resistance training to get the greatest effect (8).
 In regards to nutrition, supplementation with the essential amino acid leucine has been shown to be highly effective in stimulating muscle protein synthesis in the elderly and is something worth considering (9).
 Foods that are high in leucine include beef, fish and eggs (11).

-Physical Training For The Older Population:
+Resistance Training For The Older Population

 It is no secret that resistance training can help you maintain or even gain muscle mass and strength as you age.
 The biggest mistake I see general population/older trainees make is that they are exercising to “maintain strength”, “keep fit” or “stay in shape”.
 There is no structured plan, and the return on their training time is usually miles from optimal.
 I believe these populations need to try and train in a manner similar to their younger/ more athletic peers.
 By all means make sure the exercises are modified and appropriate, but they still need to work hard in a relative sense.
 Just because someone is past a certain age doesn’t mean they can’t make progress in terms of strength or muscle mass.
 Results in a study completed in 2012 on subjects in their 70’s support this.
 Strength training 3 times per week for 6 months increased lean leg mass, quadriceps cross sectional area, and improved strength by up to 46% (11).
 Interestingly in this study similar results were seen in men and women.

-Sensible Training Modifications For The Llder Trainee:
+Sensible Resistance Training Modifications For The Older Trainee

 While it is all well and good preaching that older populations should train like athletes it would not be a good idea to try and get them to blindly follow something outside of their ability.
 With that being said I think the fundamental aspects of athletic training should be targeted so strength, power, hypertrophy and mobility are all covered.
 Attacking these training modalities in a well designed program will also take care of all one’s cardiovascular training needs.
 The next question is how can traditional training methods be tailored if necessary.